Beckenham - Kenwick - Langford

 Beckenham - Kenwick - Langford has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-AreaSearch has identified 37 projects likely to impact the area, significantly influencing its performance.
-Key projects include Tonkin Highway Upgrade (Roe Highway to Kelvin Road), Principal Shared Paths - Bickley Road, CDC Maddington Data Centre Campus, and Central Beckenham Precinct I ODP.
-The following list details those most relevant.
+A total of 44 projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance.
+These projects include Principal Shared Paths - Bickley Road, CDC Maddington Data Centre Campus, Central Beckenham Precinct I ODP, and Mills Park Sporting Precinct Development.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.